google/opencasebook/patents.md

   >   for more information or visit http://www.ccnx.org
  ___

-  Even assuming that the explicit disclaimer of patent rights would prevents the automatic grant of a patent license (explicit or implict), does the distribution of the source code exhaust any applicable patents regardless of the disclaimer?

 5. The *Cascades* court identified the code that should be evaluated as having a significant noninfringing use as being the exact code implementing the claimed function (e.g. the JIT in Dalvik), not the project as a whole